HeikoKramer/webDev/css_notes.md

 … that column will expand or reduce itself to reach the max-size of its container. <br>
 ![grid-auto-column](/images/grid-auto-column.png)

-So if you would like to have 4 columns that eaqually fill up the whole area: `grid-template-columns: auto auto auto auto;`. <br>
+So if you would like to have 4 columns that equally fill up the whole area: `grid-template-columns: auto auto auto auto;`. <br>
 The same result can be reached with `grid-template-columns: repeat(4, auto);` <br>
 ![grid-auto-auto](/images/grid-auto-auto.png)

 ### The fr unit
-An other way to specify the cloumn space in a grid is the **fr** unit. <br>
+An other way to specify the column space in a grid is the **fr** unit. <br>
 Fr is a **fractional** unit and 1fr is for 1 part of the available space. <br>

 ```css